-Your feedback is valuable to us, and we appreciate the time spent getting in touch.
-If you have found a bug, crash, or have any problems with Sketch, then including an attachment with your report will help us diagnose your issue quicker.
+If you have found a bug, crash, or have any problems with Sketch, then including a sample document or screen recording with your report will help us diagnose your issue and find a solution faster.

 We may also require additional, such as console logs from you to help us with our investigation.
-Below are some quick tutorials and instructions on how to access files we often request our customers send to us when getting in touch.
+Below are some quick tutorials and instructions on how to access files we often need.

 Creating a screen recording